magento/knowledge-base/src/troubleshooting/general/cron-tasks-lock-tasks-from-other-groups.md

 ---
 title: Cron tasks lock tasks from other groups
-labels: Magento Commerce Cloud,Pro,cron,lock,troubleshooting,Adobe Commerce,cloud
+labels: Magento Commerce Cloud,Pro,cron,lock,troubleshooting,Adobe Commerce,cloud architecture
 ---

 This article provides a solution for the Adobe Commerce on our cloud architecture issue related to certain long-run cron jobs blocking other cron jobs.